 P. aeruginosa > 104 CFU/ml

-All samples at ≤1 CFU/ml – classified as "water"
+All samples at ≤1 CFU/ml – classified as 'water'

 A PLS-DA model was calculated, in an attempt to classify these samples correctly, with the same training-validation ratio of 6:4.
 Table 8 illustrates the model's ability to differentiate between E. coli, B. subtilis and P. aeruginosa.
 However, the differentiation between P. aeruginosa and water alone is weak.
 This model has substantial agreement according to its Cohen's kappa coefficient of 0.78; which means it can correctly classify most of the samples.